Atlantic Health Strategies

 Oklahoma Board of Behavioral Health Licensure: What Operators Need to Know — How AHS Runs Licensure Projects: Oklahoma in the Context of Virginia, Florida, and California

 Florida AHCA and DCF run on a different rhythm.
 A Florida SUD residential license through DCF, paired with an AHCA health care clinic exemption analysis, is typically a 10 to 12 week effort for us.
-California DHCS for residential SUD is the longest of the four, but we still run 14 to 18 weeks against a market average closer to 12 months.

 The Oklahoma Application File: What We Actually Build

-A clean Oklahoma file for an ODMHSAS outpatient mental health certification or a SUD treatment certification runs roughly 500 pages by the time it is program-specific.
-That includes governance documents, a policy and procedure manual aligned to OAC 450, clinical job descriptions, a quality improvement plan, an incident reporting protocol, infection control, an emergency operations plan, and the program description tied to ASAM criteria where SUD services are involved.
+That covers governance documents, a policy and procedure manual aligned to OAC 450, clinical job descriptions, a quality improvement plan, an incident reporting protocol, infection control, an emergency operations plan, and a program description tied to ASAM criteria where SUD services are involved.

 Surveyor Focus and Common Findings in Oklahoma